Drug Pricing Expert Witness

 Same across all manufacturers, package size, and brand/generic products.

-Specific set of numbers per product
+The specific set of numbers per product

 Does not require consistent updating